-- From September 2025 - working parents of children aged nine months to two-years old can access 30 hours of funded childcare per week, until the term after their 5th birthday.
+Eligible working parents of children aged 9 months to 4 years of age can access 30 hours per week of funded childcare, until the term after their 5th birthday.

 These hours can be used over 38 weeks during term time only, or up to 52 weeks depending on whether your provider offers stretched funding.